Deltares/hydromt/docs/user_guide/intro.rst

 ==========

 HydroMT is a Python package that aims to facilitate the process of building models and analyzing model results by automating the process to go from raw data to model data.
-It is a interface between *data*, *user* and hydro *models*.
-The user guide introduces the the interface components from a user's perspective:
+It is an interface between *data*, *user* and hydro *models*.
+In the user guide you can find:

 - how to work with data in HydroMT
 - how to develop and process models with HydroMT